aeolusproject/aeolusproject.github.com/releases/conductor-0.14.0.md

 <div id="rhevm" class="section-grouping">
 ### RHEVM Support

-Please note that in order to add these providers, the conductor UI requires the existence of the following json files under /etc/imagefactory directory where provider name matches a definition within the json file.
-No imagefactd  restart is necessary.
+Please note that in order to add these providers, the Conductor UI requires the existence of the following JSON files under /etc/imagefactory directory where provider name matches a definition within the json file.
+No imagefactoryd restart is necessary.

-In addition, rhev support requires the conductor host to have the rhevm export domain nfs share mounted with the values found within rhevm.json.
+In addition, RHEV support requires the conductor host to have the RHEVM export domain NFS share mounted with the values found within rhevm.json.

 Please use the following as examples: